Windows81/Roblox-Freedom-Distribution/README.md

 ## Studio?

+You can modify `rbxl` file in current-day Studio as of July 2024.
+For compatibility with older clients, _RFD comes with its own [serialiser suite](./Source/assets/serialisers/)_.
+Objects transformed include:

+1. Fonts which existed in their respective versions,
+1. And meshes encoded with versions 4 or 5 _back_ to version 3.

+However, **union operations done in current-day Studio (CSG v3) are not supported**.

+In that case...

-Rōblox Filtering Disabled has a working Studio build from 2022.
+[Rōblox Filtering Disabled](https://beepboopbap.itch.io/filtering-disabled) has a working Studio build from 2022.

-[Sodikm](https://archive.org/details/full-sodikm_202308) has a working Studio build from 2018.
+[Sodikm](https://archive.org/details/full-sodikm_202308) has a functional Studio build from 2018.

 You can also use [this 2018M build](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/download/2023-08-31T09%EA%9E%8910Z/v348.Studio.7z) whilst running the Rōblox Filtering Disabled webserver.